Celery adds a delicious savoury

 Celery seeds are tiny and tricky to plant.
 Try mixing them with sand and then sprinkling the sand/seed mix over the pots you will be starting the celery plants in.
 Cover the seeds with just a little bit of soil.
 Celery seeds like to be planted shallowly.

-Germination will not happen if the temperature is not maintained above 15C (60F), once the first true lead has formed, prick the seedlings out into boxes or trays spacing them 5cm (2 inches) apart.
+Germination will not happen if the temperature is not maintained above 15C (60F), once the first true leaf has formed, prick the seedlings out into boxes or trays spacing them 5cm (2 inches) apart.
 Once all chance of frost has gone begin to harden them off before final transplanting.

 Once the temperatures outside are consistently above 15C (60F), you can plant your celery into your garden.
 Remember that celery is very temperature sensitive, so don’t plant it out too early or you will kill or weaken the celery plant.